Top Beaverdell Experiences

 Welcome to Beaverdell

 Experience this unique town, filled with history and outdoor adventure.
-Beaverdell is best known for its hiking and biking trails along the Great Trail.
+Beaverdell is best known for its hiking and biking trails along the Trans Canada Trail.
 Unplug and rejuvenate as you camp along the Kettle River.
 There are year-round outdoor activities you can enjoy here and within the Boundary Country.

 You can get supplies at the Beaverdell General Store on Hwy 33, open seven days a week.
 Stay the night in a cabin or bring your tent and camp.
 In the summer months, you can get information on where to go and what to do at the Beaverdell Community Centre on Hwy 33 and 1st Avenue.